kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 `/^\d+$/` matches a string consisting entirely of one or more digits

+`/\d/` matches a string consisting of one signle digit, ex: "Hello 123" matched as ['1', '2', '3']

 `/^!/` matches any string that `starts` with an `exclamation mark`

 `/x^/` does not match any string (there cannot be an x before the start of the string)

 `\b\b` word boundary `/\b\d+ (pig|cow|chicken)s?\b/`
 	`Pipe(|)` character denotes a choice between the pattern to its left and pattern to its right.